-Figure 1: Jerilderie racecourse and showground1
+Figure 1: Jerilderie racecourse and showground

-The Plan of Management for the Jerilderie Racecourse and Showground (JRSPoM) was adopted on 23 May 2023 (minute 79/05/23).
+The Plan of Management for the Jerilderie Racecourse and Showground (JRSPoM) was adopted on [insert date].

-1 Department of Planning, Industry & Environment, Six Maps
+&lt;sup>1 Department of Planning, Industry & Environment, Six Maps

 Terms that are italicised throughout the document are terms defined by legislation.
 Where relevant these definitions are included in Appendix A.